 Disinfection of municipal water is vital to protecting the public from waterborne diseases.
 The practice of disinfecting drinking water has made many once-common diseases, like typhoid and cholera, things of the past in the United States, Canada and other developed countries.

 The City of Liberty is committed to providing drinking water that maximizes public health and minimizes potential health risks.

 The City of Liberty began using monochloramine in its water disinfection process on Dec.
 1, 2014.

-Has been safely and successfully used by water utilities for more than 90 years; more than 1 in 5 Americans uses drinking water treated with monochloramine
+Has been safely and successfully used by water utilities for more than 90 years; more than one in five Americans uses drinking water treated with monochloramine.

 We will continue to monitor recommendations of the EPA and the Centers for Disease Control and Prevention as well as relevant research to make sure our operations are based on the best available information.